 3. Tracking & Segmenting Users

-If you haven’t done so already, please review the Custom Issue Fields, & Tags guide to familiarize yourself with each of these terms as they are used in Helpshift.
+If you haven’t done so already, please review the FAQ What’s the difference between Metadata, Custom Issue Fields, and tags? to familiarize yourself with each of these terms as they are used in Helpshift.

 Attaching metadata to incoming Issues is essential for your support team to be able to sort and prioritize Issues.